J-emi/cats-in-clouds/README.md

 Chonker is a colloquial term for a fat but photogenic cat.
 I have made a website that allows the user to assess the thickness of the cats in the photos according to a six-point scale.
 It is a form of fun and a reference to internet memes.
 That being said, I do not support fattening animals on purpose, by malnutrition or negligence.

 🌎 **See the page [here](http://34.88.94.239)**
+*Currently the link is not working as my trial on the Google Cloud Platform has expired.
+Sorry!*

 ## 🐾 How does my site work?
 Upon entering the website, the user may register (*Register* tab), which is recommended but not necessary.
 Unregistered users can rate cats, but they will not be included in the ranking (*Leaderboard* tab).
 All you need to register is a username and password.
 You can change your password at any time (*Change password* tab).
 A registered user can log in (*Log in* tab).
 Images of cats are displayed randomly on the main page, without repetition.
 Under the image there is chart of cat body-fat indexes.
 The user can decide which category the cat in the photo belongs to: